remcohaszing/remark-mdx-images/README.md

 allows to import images from `node_modules`.
 If this is disabled, local images can still be imported by prepending the path with `./`.

+## Compatibility

+This project is compatible with Node.js 18 or greater.

 ### License

 [MIT](LICENSE.md) @ [Remco Haszing](https://github.com/remcohaszing)